 Imaging Sciences DepartmentMorehead State UniversityCenter for Health Education & Research316 West Second Street, Room 210DMorehead, Kentucky 40351Phone: 606-783-2624Fax: 606-783-9213E-mail: firstname.lastname@example.org

-The Computed Tomography/Magnetic Resonance Program at Morehead State University is an Area of Concentration in the Imaging Sciences baccalaureate degree program.
-During the program, students are provided with the knowledge and skills necessary to perform procedures using specialized computer equipment, ionizing radiation, and magnetic resonance to produce sectional anatomy images for the diagnosis and treatment of various pathological conditions.
-Along with lecture courses, the program provides hands-on training opportunities in state-of-the-art laboratory facilities and clinical education centers.
+The Computed Tomography/Magnetic Resonance Program at Morehead State University is an area of concentration in the Imaging Sciences bachelor's degree program.
+During the program, students are provided with the knowledge and skills necessary to perform procedures using specialized computer equipment, ionizing radiation and magnetic resonance to produce sectional anatomy images for the diagnosis and treatment of various pathological conditions.
+Along with lecture courses, the program provides hands-on training opportunities in its state-of-the-art laboratory facilities and at clinical education centers.
 The program prepares graduates who seek employment in hospitals and imaging centers as CT Technologists and/or MR Technologists.

 The program has a selective admission process and limited enrollment.
-Students are admitted once a year (April), with classes beginning in the second summer session of each year.
-The qualified applicant must be a radiographer (registry-eligible or registered with the American Registry of Radiologic Technologists) and have completed all prerequisites prior to entry (see ADMISSION REQUIREMENTS for additional information.)
-Following official acceptance, the program consists of 13 months (full-time) of lecture courses, laboratory courses, and clinical practice.
-While enrolled it the program students will have the opportunity to participate in professional and service learning activities through their student organization (Students Pursing Education In Computed Tomography and Magnetic Resonance) S.P.E.C.T.M.R.
+Students are admitted once a year each April, with classes beginning in the second summer session of each year.
+The qualified applicant must be a radiographer who is registry-eligible or registered with the American Registry of Radiologic Technologists and must have completed all prerequisites prior to entry.

 The CT/MR Program, in conjunction with the Department and University's Mission, is committed to preparing graduates to function as component computed tomography and magnetic resonance technologists and to provide a foundation for continued lifetime learning designated in computed tomography/magnetic resonance.